cysouw/diathesis/text/c04_reflexive.md

 **Notes**

 The verb *äußern* 'to express' has a slightly different meaning depending on the animacy of the subject.
-With a human subject it normally signifies a verbal utterance [@Next a], while with non-human subjects (who cannot speak) it more generally means 'to show' [@Next b].
-Crucially, with non-human subjects the pronoun *sich* is obligatory [@Next c].
+With a human subject it normally signifies a verbal utterance [@next a], while with non-human subjects (who cannot speak) it more generally means 'to show' [@next b].
+Crucially, with non-human subjects the pronoun *sich* is obligatory [@next c].

 :::ex
 a.
 Er äußert sein Bedauern über den Unfall.